 6. Recycle and re-use

-Plastic pots are one of the biggest issues for the eco-conscious gardener as many of them, especially the ubiquitous black ones, can't be recycled and end up as landfill.
-Some garden centres now offer a recycling service for plastic pots, but re-use any that you already have as many times as possible, for sowing seeds and growing on seedlings.
+Plastic pots are one of the biggest issues if you're following advice on how to create an eco-friendly garden.
+Many plastic pots, especially the ubiquitous black ones, can't be recycled and end up as landfill.
+Some garden centers now offer a recycling service for plastic pots, but re-use any that you already have as many times as possible, for sowing seeds and growing on seedlings.
 When you’re buying new plants, seek out one of the growing number of nurseries that will tip plants out of their plastic pots and wrap them in recycled paper for you to take home.

 Instead of buying new pots for seed-sowing, use old egg boxes and the cardboard inner tube of loo rolls – they work brilliantly for this and will biodegrade if you plant them straight into the soil once the plants are big enough to go out.